 North Carolina provides a wide range of wildlife habitats, including the Blue Ridge Mountains in the western part of the state, the coastal plains and the eastern Atlantic coastline.
-The “Tarheel State” has warm temperatures for much of the year, so most of North Carolina's native species do not leave for migratory reasons.
-Some of North Carolina's state and national parks offer guided tours to help visitors spot the state's native wildlife species.
+The “Tarheel State” has warm temperatures for much of the year, so most of the animals native to North Carolina do not leave for migratory reasons.
+Some of North Carolina's state and national parks offer guided tours to help visitors spot the species native to North Carolina native wildlife species.
 Included here is a sampling of native North Carolina animals.

 The Carolina wren, or Thryothorus ludovicianus, is native throughout the southeastern United States, including North Carolina.
 This bird has reddish-brown feathers on its crown and back, while its underside has a light brown color.
 When fully mature, Carolina wrens in North Carolina do not migrate due to the states warm temperatures year-round.
 These birds are songbirds, which have musical calls when they chirp.